digitalfortress-tech/typeahead-standalone/README.md

 }
 ```
 - **Local**: The `local` data source is used when you want to provide suggestions from a local variable.
-- **Remote**: The `remote` data source is used when you want to interrogate a remote endpoint for data
+- **Remote**: The `remote` data source is used when you want to interrogate a remote endpoint to fetch data.
 - **Wildcard**: While using the `remote` data source, you must set the `url` and the `wildcard` options. `wildcard` will be replaced with the search string while executing the request.
 - **Transform**: You can provide a custom `transform` function which is called immediately after the remote endpoint returns a response.
 You can modify the remote response before it gets processed by typeahead.
-The transformed data is sent to the `normalizer` function to ensure the integrity of the format of the data.
+The transformed data is passed to the `normalizer` to ensure that the data is normalized.
 - **Identifier**: An `identifier` is used to identify which property of the object should be used as the label.
 For example, assuming the data source returns the following:
 ```javascript
 /* Data source returns */